MetaSLAM/GPR_Competition/README.md

 # GPR Competition datasets
-Dataset for MetaSLAM Challenge.
+Dataset for the General Place Recognition Competition.
 The website: [http://gprcompetition.com/](http://gprcompetition.com/)

 # Datasets
 We provide four (more in the future) datasets for evaluating place recognition or global localization methods.
 They are